 First of all, you must use your legs (Figure 1).
-You must squat down and return from squatting using your legs.
+You should squat down and return from squatting using your legs.
 Bending over with your back (Figure 2) and lifting a heavy load is the perfect recipe for a herniated disc.
 You can also get back muscle strains and ligament sprains from this all too common error.
-Make sure your knees are bent, your hips are back, and your back is straight (Figure 3).
+Make sure your knees are bent, your hips are flexed/bent, and your back is straight (Figure 3).

 Figure 1: Using your legs